shundhammer/qdirstat/README.md

-    If you started QDirStat with a path on the command line, it collected the information about used / free / reserved disk space for all mounted filesytems already.
+    If you started QDirStat with a path on the command line, it collected the information about used / free / reserved disk space for all mounted filesystems already.
 If you had a network mount that didn't respond, you still had to wait for a timeout before the program could continue.

     Now it collects that information only when it's really needed: